 - SELECT ...
-FOR UPDATE work in single-shard queries only - TABLESAMPLE work in single-shard queries only - Correlated subqueries are supported only when the correlation is on the Distribution Column. - Outer joins between distributed tables are only supported on the Distribution Column - Outer joins between distributed tables and reference tables or local tables are only supported if the distributed table is on the outer side - Recursive CTEs work in single-shard queries only - · Grouping sets work in single-shard queries only
+FOR UPDATE work in single-shard queries only - TABLESAMPLE work in single-shard queries only - Correlated subqueries are supported only when the correlation is on the Distribution Column. - Outer joins between distributed tables are only supported on the Distribution Column - Recursive CTEs work in single-shard queries only - Grouping sets work in single-shard queries only